Spotting: how can I stop this discharge outside my period?

 What is spotting?

-Spotting is characterized by light bleeding outside or after the periods.
-Although often benign, it can also be an underlying symptom of more serious illnesses.
+Spotting is characterized by light bleeding outside or after the menstrual period.
+Although often benign, it can also be an underlying symptom of more serious conditions.

-Pregnancy, ovulation, perimenopause, first periods, gynecological disorders...
+Pregnancy, ovulation, perimenopause, first period, gynaecological disorders...
 There are many causes of spotting!
 It's important to identify the cause so you can treat the problem more effectively.

-When bleeding is too frequent, too abundant and s'accompanied by other symptoms such as pain, or in the context of a pregnancy, it is important to systematically consult your midwife or gynecologist.
+When bleeding is too frequent, too abundant and accompanied by other symptoms such as pain, or in the case of pregnancy, it is important to systematically consult your midwife or gynecologist.

 You may also like :